cfan-guo/blog/content/posts/looking-ahead-to-2023.md

 As for bench - I switched my routine a couple of times this year between strength and hypertrophy, which I'll maybe eventually dedicate an entire post to.

+And with no preamble whatsoever, here are the

 ## Goals I've set for myself for 2023
 - [ ] 3 plate squat and deadlift???
 - [ ] Be able to run at least 10k